Screenshot to PDF using Python (example included)

-In this tutorial, you’ll see the complete steps to take a screenshot and then convert it to PDF using Python.
+In this short guide, you’ll see the full steps to take a screenshot and then convert it to PDF using Python.

 To accomplish this goal you’ll need to use the following packages: